 Creating Vocabulary Folders for ELLs

 Vocabulary folders are a convenient way to organize vocabulary pages.
-I used illustrated vocabulary sheets to help my ELLs speak and write about new vocabulary.
+I used illustrated vocabulary sheets to help my English Language Learners speak and write about new vocabulary.
 They are also helpful for younger students with spelling.
 These folders are simple to set up.

 Vocabulary Folders Set Up